ErikaDebelis/AnimalShelterAPI.Solution/README.md

 # Animal Shelter API

-An API that catalogs cats and dogs from the Animal Shelter's inventory.
+An API that catalogs cats, dogs and other small animals from the Animal Shelter's inventory.
 A user may View List, Add, Edit, and Delete animals as needed and interact with the  the API using Postman.
 #### Authored by Erika Debelis

 ## Technologies Used